“Dance speaks all languages.”

 Kadu and Larissa founded K&L Dance and K&L Dance Events in 2012.

-In 2017 K&L moved to Los Angeles, US and appointed Soraya McDonald as director of K&L Dance school in Brisbane.
+In 2017 K&L moved to Los Angeles, US and appointed Roberta Lettieri as the manager of K&L Dance school in Brisbane.
+The school will re-open with the new management in 2019.

 “We have been very fortunate to have the opportunity to live our dream.
 It is our pleasure to take students on the exotic journey that is Latin dance. ”